danielalcalde/napcron/README.md

 # napcron

 **napcron** is a small, Python-based, parallel replacement for `anacron`.
-It ensures periodic jobs (daily, weekly, monthly, etc.) still run even if the system was powered off, suspended, or offline when they were scheduled.
+It ensures periodic jobs (hourly, daily, weekly, monthly, etc.) still run even if the system was powered off, suspended, or offline when they were scheduled.

 Unlike `cron`, it records when tasks last succeeded and executes only those that are due.
 Unlike `anacron`, it is easy to configure